-Each year the McCall Arts and Humanities Council hosts, produces, and presents a Children’s Theatre production in the spring and fall.
+Each year the Council produces a Children’s Theatre production in the spring and fall.

 We are committed to providing access to the arts for children and affordable events for everyone.
 We also believe in paying artists and actively promote this ethic with other local and regional arts organizations.
 Need-based partial scholarships are available for most classes upon request.
 Please enquire at email@example.com.